mdn/content/files/en-us/web/javascript/reference/operators/await/index.md

 If the promise is rejected, the `await` expression throws the rejected value.
 The function containing the `await` expression will [appear in the stack trace](#improving_stack_trace) of the error.
 Otherwise, if the rejected promise is not awaited or is immediately returned, the caller function will not appear in the stack trace.

 The `expression` is resolved in the same way as {{jsxref("Promise.resolve()")}}.
+As same as `Promise.resolve()`, the result is always a native `Promise` (that is constructed by engine's original constructor {{jsxref("Promise")}}), then this `Promise` is used internally to perform the awaition.
+If the `expression` is a:
+- native `Promise`: The promise is directly used.
+Method `then` doesn't get called, because the awaition is performed natively.
+- [thenable object](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise#thenables) (including non-native promises, that is polyfill, proxy, child class, ...): A native `Promise` is constructed by calling object's method `then`.
+The native `Promise` is used.
+- non-thenable value: A `Promise` already fulfilled is constructed and used.

-This means [thenable objects](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise#thenables) are supported, and if `expression` is not a promise, it's implicitly wrapped in a `Promise` and then resolved.
-Even when `expression` is not a promise, the async function execution still pauses until the next tick, due to the implicit promise wrapping and unwrapping.
+Even when the used promise has been already fulfilled, the async function execution still pauses until the next tick.
 In the meantime, the caller of the async function resumes execution.
 [See example below.](#control_flow_effects_of_await)

 Because `await` is only valid inside async functions and modules, which themselves are asynchronous and return promises, the `await` expression never blocks the main thread and only defers execution of code that actually depends on the result, i.e. anything after the `await` expression.